ct-js/docs.ctjs.rocks/docs/tutorials/making-games-shooter.md

 # See Project > Actions and input methods panel
 # and "Actions" in the docs.

-@x += 8 * ct.delta * ct.actions.MoveX.value # Move by X axis
+@x += 480 * u.time * actions.MoveX.value # Move by X axis

 # Check whether the ship fell off the viewport
 if @x < 0 # Have the ship crossed the left border?
     @x = 0 # Go back to the left border

-if @x > ct.camera.width # Have the ship crossed the right border?
+if @x > camera.width # Have the ship crossed the right border?
-    @x = ct.camera.width # Go back to the right border
+    @x = camera.width # Go back to the right border

 @move()
 ```
 :::

 Here we are using the created actions.
-First, we try to move the ship horizontally (by `x`, line 5). `ct.actions.MoveX` will return `1` if we pressed the right keyboard arrow or the "D" key, and will return `-1` if a player presses the left arrow or the "A" key.
+First, we try to move the ship horizontally (by `x`, line 5 or 6). `actions.MoveX` will return `1` if we pressed the right keyboard arrow or the "D" key, and will return `-1` if a player presses the left arrow or the "A" key.
 If nothing is pressed, it will return `0`, disabling the horizontal movement.

-`ct.delta` is needed to compensate possible lags and FPS drops.
-It is usually equal to `1` and doesn't add much, but will speed up the movement if some frames were dropped.
+`u.time` is needed to compensate possible lags, and FPS changes.
+It measures the amount of time in seconds between the last frame and the current one.
+It is usually equal to `1/60` if your project runs at 60 FPS, but will speed up the movement if some frames were dropped.
+This means the copy will move at 1 pixel per second under `u.time`.

-Lastly, we multiply our intermediate speed value with the desired velocity, `8`.
+Lastly, we multiply our intermediate speed value with the desired velocity, `480`.

 We later check whether its X coordinate fell off the viewport.
-Here `0` means the left side of the room and `ct.camera.width` means the horizontal size of the viewport, which forms the right side.
+Here `0` means the left side of the room and `camera.width` means the horizontal size of the viewport, which forms the right side.

 ::: tip On your own!
 Add a vertical movement to the player.
 Then, try to limit its movement so the ship can't fly above the middle of the viewport.